Black wildebeest: Ecology and behavior

 Black wildebeest are mainly active during the early morning and late afternoon, preferring to rest during the hottest part of the day.
 The animals can run at speeds of 80 km/h.
 When a person approaches a herd to within a few hundred metres, the wildebeest snort and run a short distance before stopping and looking back, repeating this behaviour if further approached.
 They communicate with each other using pheromones detected by flehmen and several forms of vocal communication.
 One of these is a metallic snort or an echoing "hick", that can be heard up to 1.5 km (1 mi) away.
-They are preyed on by the lion, spotted hyena, Cape hunting dog, leopard, cheetah, and crocodile.
+They are preyed on by the lion, spotted hyena, Cape hunting dog, leopard, cheetah, and Nile crocodile.
 Of these, the calves are targeted mainly by the hyenas, while lions attack the adults.

 The black wildebeest is a gregarious animal with a complex social structure comprising three distinct groups, the female herds consisting of adult females and their young, the bachelor herds consisting only of yearlings and older males, and territorial bulls.
 The number of females per herd is variable, generally ranging from 14 to 32, but is highest in the densest populations and also increases with forage density.
 A strong attachment exists among members of the female herd, many of which are related to each other.
 Large herds often get divided into smaller groups.
 While small calves stay with their mothers, the older ones form groups of their own within the herd.
 These herds have a social hierarchy, and the females are rather aggressive towards others trying to join the group.
 Young males are generally repelled by their mothers before the calving season starts.
 Separation of a young calf from its mother can be a major cause of calf mortality.
 While some male yearlings stay within the female herd, the others join a bachelor herd.
 These are usually loose associations, and unlike the female herds, the individuals are not much attached to each other.
 Another difference between the female and bachelor herds is the lesser aggression on the part of the males.
 These bachelor herds move widely in the available habitat and act as a refuge for males that have been unsuccessful as territorial bulls, and also as a reserve for future breeding males.